ctessum/dsf/manuscript.md

 DSF credits are a digital currency system that can be converted to and from dollars or other global currencies.
 Credits are used to distribute grants and review compensation and to pay for article uploads and downloads.
+Notably, the credit system will not be a cryptocurrency, as current cryptocurrency systems are highly volatile and include a high barrier to entry.
+It will be directly convertable to normal currency, e.g. 1 credit = $1, or perhaps just directly denominated in dollars.

 #### Articles